Q. Please tell us a bit about yourself.

 Q. How’d you get started with computers and build up your skill set?

-A. While growing up, our family always had computers and video games.
+A. Whilst growing up, our family always had computers and video games.
 I wrote my first program, ever, using Intellivision BASIC on an Intellivision II (I still have the system).
 I also still have the first computer my parents bought for my brother and I, an Atari 130XE.
 I wrote countless ASCII-based games on that Atari when I was a kid.

 Q. Which is your favourite programming language?
 Which tool do you use for creating apps?